The West Coast

 Muar

 A picturesque town located strategically on the Muar River.
 It's a town and port on the south-western coast of West Malaysia.
 Tourists can enjoy a drive or stroll along tree-lined Jalan Tanjung, which follows the river mouth on the south side.
-Along this road, you will see mosques, old colonial houses, government buildings and a beautiful park.
-For most of the travellers visiting Muar, it's amust to stroll along the tree lined Jalan Tanjung, where Jalan Tanjung is actually along the river mouth located on the south side.
-Besides along the river side, Muar has numerous temples.
+Besides the beautiful river side, Muar has numerous temples.
 There are:

 Nan Hai Fei Lai (Goddess of Mercy Temple), also called Ah Nio Keng is located the riverside main road of Jalan Maharani opposite the Bentayan Express Bus Station, is the oldest Chinese temple in Muar.